ssp21/ssp21-spec/ssp21.md

 ## Key Agreement Handshake

-Key agreement in SSP21 is a single request/response message exchange whereby both parties derive a common set of session keys using a procedure determined by the *trust mode* specified by the initiator.
+Key agreement in SSP21 is a single request/response message exchange whereby both parties derive a common set of session keys using a procedure determined by the *handshake mode* specified by the initiator.
 This initial message exchange does not authenticate the parties to each other.
 The parties must then prove to each-other that they derived the same keys by then transmitting an initial *SessionData* message in each direction.
 A successful handshake involves the exchange of the four messages depicted in figure @fig:handshake.

-The same messages are exchanged in the same order, regardless of which *trust mode* is in use.
+The same messages are exchanged in the same order, regardless of which *handshake mode* is in use.
 Only the interpretation of certain fields and the procedure for deriving sessions keys differs between modes.
 The authentication step is always identical for every mode.
 The steps for a successful handshake are summarized below.